xiaoyu9411/MDE/README.md

 Simulations_MDEps: simulations conducted for the MDEps method under four distributions.

 To reproduce the results for the real-data example （meta-analysis on PHQ-9 scores）, data and R code for the analysis were provided in real_data folder.

+Code for model: functions of our proposed estimators MDEx, MDEp, and MDEps